Easy white soda bread

 Soda bread is a fantastic bread if you want something quick and easy.
 With no kneading or proving it can be ready in under and hour.

-Easy soda bread is a great bread when you are short on time or don’t have yeast or bread flour.
+This sasy soda bread recipe is a great bread to make when you are short on time or don’t have any yeast to hand.
+It’s a deliciously rustic bread to make that you can rustle up in about an hour.

-It’s made with plain or all-pupose flour and uses bicarbonate of soda instead of yeast to make it rise.
-That means it can be ready really quickly as you don’t need to knead the dough or wait for it to prove.
+Unlike regular breads soda bread uses bicarbonate of soda instead of yeast to make it rise.
+That means it can be ready really quickly.
+There’s no need to knead the dough or wait for hours for it to prove.

-It’s perfect for a quick lunch or side at dinner.
+It’s perfect for a quick lunch served along side some soup or as a side at dinner.

 How can kids help make this easy soda bread?